BOARD OF DIRECTORS

 Tammy was born and raised on the North Shore and has always believed in supporting the community.
 She spent years in non-profit work advocating for girls and women in sport and physical activity and then moved on to fundraising for Big Sisters.
-She currently works from home raising her 3 children and running their family foundation that focuses on helping children and families in BC.
+She currently works from home as a freelance writer while raising her kids.
 Always passionate about children and youth and giving back to the community, Tammy found a perfect fit with 365give.
 “I love being part of a global movement that is creating a society where people feel good about themselves through giving back.
 365give has the potential to change the world and create the future we all want to see.”

 I believe it is our role as educators to prepare children for the future.
 Having taught for 15 years, never have I felt this to be more important than now given the challenges students face.
 I have felt the impact of the 365give Challenge in my classroom, school, and community from the minute it was up and running!
 Breaking down the walls of the classroom and taking the learning out into the world has transformed my teaching.
 The students are so passionately engaged and motivated as they collaborate and work towards common goals of giving in ways that are meaningful and powerful to them.
 Their sense of pride and happiness is contagious, and the ripple effect reaches far and wide!
 I couldn’t be more proud to be a part of the #365give team!